Retreat of the month

 • Breath-Synchronised: Each movement is linked to an inhalation or exhalation.

-• Variety: Sequences can vary widely, offering a dynamic and creative practise.
+• Variety: Sequences can vary widely, offering a dynamic and creative practice.

 • Benefits: Enhances cardiovascular health, builds strength and flexibility, and improves coordination.

-Ideal For: Individuals seeking a dynamic and invigorating practise.
+Ideal For: Individuals seeking a dynamic and invigorating practice.

 Bawah Reserve